hltcoe/turkle/docs/API.rst

     "password": "p@ssw0rd"
   }

-Retrieving a User
+Retrieving a user
 `````````````````
 Perform a **get** on `/api/users/{id}/` where id is the user's integer identifier.

 To retrieve based on username. perform a **get** on `/api/users/username/{username}/`.

-Update a User
+Update a user
 `````````````````
 Perform a **patch** on `/api/users/{id}/` where id is the user's integer identifier.
 The JSON payload is a dictionary of fields to update.